neone4373/cljs_hit_the_ground_running/blog.md

 phantom.exit(result);
 ```

-Since PhantomJs is an older JavaScript runtime we need to add in some cutting edge JS to make it play nice with React.
+Since PhantomJs is an older JavaScript runtime we need to add in some new cutting edge JS to make it play nice with React.

 `resources/public/js/polyfill.js`